 If you become incapacitated during a solo trip, you won’t have a companion to speak on your behalf to medical personnel — which could be life-threatening if you have allergies or health conditions a doctor needs to know about.
 That’s why it’s vital to have your medical information in a place where first responders can find it easily.

-NomadSOS is a medical ID card that you can customize with information about your blood type, allergies, medications and emergency contacts.
-Or try a service called My Important Information, which gives you a card with a QR code on it that first responders can use to access your medical and other essential data.
+Consider using a service called My Important Information, which gives you a card with a QR code on it that first responders can use to access your medical and other essential data.

 You may also want to consider wearing a medical bracelet or necklace engraved with important health conditions such as heart disease, severe allergies or diabetes.
 (Amazon offers numerous medical necklaces and bracelets.)
 And, of course, we strongly recommend purchasing travel insurance.